Higher weak (co)limits, adjoint functor theorems, and higher Brown representability: Adjoint functor theorems

 The second adjoint functor theorem builds on Lemma \ref{criterionB} (Criterion B) and generalizes \cite[Theorem 3.2.5]{NRS}.
 We recall from \cite{NRS} that an $\infty$-category $\C$ is \emph{2-locally small} if for every pair of objects $x, y \in \C$, the mapping space $\map_{\C}(x, y)$ is locally small \cite[Definition 3.2.4]{NRS}.

-\begin{theorem}[\emph{n}-GAFT] Let $G \colon \D \to \C$ be a functor between $n$-categories where $n \geq 3$.
-Suppose that $\D$ is a locally small weakly complete $n$-category and that $\C$ is 2-locally small.
+\begin{theorem}[\emph{n}-GAFT] Let $G \colon \D \to \C$ be a functor between $n$-categories, where $n \geq 2$ is an integer or $n=\infty$.
+Suppose that $\D$ is a locally small weakly complete $n$-category and $\C$ is 2-locally small.
 Then $G$ admits a left adjoint if and only if $G$ preserves small products, weak pullbacks of order $(n-1)$, and satisfies the solution set condition. \end{theorem} \begin{proof} By Proposition \ref{characterization_adjoint_functor}, $G$ is a right adjoint if and only if $G_{c/}$ admits an initial object for every $c \in \C$.
 Therefore, if $G$ is a right adjoint, then $G$ clearly satisfies the solution set condition.
 Moreover, $G$ preserves small products and weak pullbacks of order $(n-1)$ by Proposition \ref{adjoint_preserve_weak_co_limits}.

-Conversely, suppose that $G$ preserves small products and weak pullbacks of order $(n-1)$, and the slice $n$-category $G_{c/}$ admits a weakly initial set for every $c \in \C$.
-By Corollary \ref{limits_slices_under_objects}, the slice $\infty$-category $G_{c/}$ admits small products and weak pullbacks of order $(n-2)$.
+Conversely, suppose that $G$ preserves small products and weak pullbacks of order $(n-1)$, and the slice $n$-category $G_{c/}$ admits a small weakly initial set for every $c \in \C$.
+By Corollary \ref{limits_slices_under_objects}, the slice $n$-category $G_{c/}$ admits small products and weak pullbacks of order $(n-2)$.
 Moreover, $G_{c/}$ is locally small since $\D$ is locally small and $\C$ is 2-locally small (see \cite[Lemma 3.2.8]{NRS}).
-Then the result follows from Corollary \ref{weakly_initial_vs_initial} (or Lemma \ref{criterionB}(Criterion B)). \end{proof}
+Then, for $n \geq 3$, Corollary \ref{weakly_initial_vs_initial} implies that $G_{c/}$ has an initial object for every $c \in \C$, and therefore $G$ admits a left adjoint.

-\begin{example} Example \ref{counterexample_lower_n} shows that the assumption $n \geq 3$ is necessary.
-For an example in the case $n=2$, let $\D$ be the $\infty$-category of Example \ref{counterexample_lower_n} and consider the functor $G \colon \h_2(\D) \to \Delta^0$. $G$ obviously preserves small products and weak pullbacks of order $(n-1)$.
-Moreover, $G$ also satisfies the solution set condition, simply because $\h_2(\D)$ admits a weakly initial set.
-But $G$ does not admit a left adjoint since $\h_2(\D)$ does not have an initial object. \end{example}
+As we pointed out in Example \ref{counterexample_lower_2}, Corollary \ref{weakly_initial_vs_initial} fails in general for $n=2$, so we will need a separate argument for $n=2$.
+Even though $G_{c/}$ only admits weak $\N^{\op}$-limits of order $0$ in this case (using Proposition \ref{weakly_cocomplete_colimits} or Corollary \ref{limits_slices_under_objects}), the proof will be similar to the proof of Proposition \ref{hypoinitial_vs_initial}(3).
+(Essentially, this proof still works in this case because the weak $\N^{\op}$-limits of order $0$ in $G_{c/}$ can be constructed by lifting weak $\N^{\op}$-limits of order $1$ in $\D$ and the canonical left fibration $q \colon G_{c/} \to \D$ detects equivalences.)